 Bad spots aren’t the only cause of refusals.
-Here are three more issues that could put the brakes on your jumping.
+Here are three more jumping mistakes that could put the brakes on your jumping: Riding the wrong track; losing your position; and lack of commitment.

 Riding the Wrong Track: